THE THIRD DRUG (8)

 “He must be here,” one said.
 “Lisette watched all day; he never came out.
 He must be here — there is nowhere else.”

 Then they set up the candle-end on the table, and he saw their faces.
 They were the Apaches who had set on him in that lonely street, and who had sought him here — to set on him again.

 He sucked his dry tongue, licked his dry lips, and cried aloud: —

 “Here I am!
 Oh, kill me!
 For the love of Heaven, brothers, kill me now!”

-And even before he spoke had seen and seen lay on the they him, what floor.
+And even before he spoke they had seen him, and seen what lay on the floor.

 “He died this morning.
 I am bound.
 Kill me, brothers; I cannot die slowly here alone.
 Oh, kill me, for pity’s sake!”

 But already the three were pressing on each other at a doorway suddenly grown too narrow.
 They could kill a living man, but they could not face death, quiet, enthroned.

 “For the love of Heaven,” Roger screamed, “have pity!
 Kill me outright!
 Come back — come back!”